fergalbyrne/cort.ex/README.md

-# CortElx
+# Cort.ex

-CortElx is an implementation of Jeff Hawkins' Cortical Learning Algorithm in Elixir.
+Cort.ex is an implementation of Jeff Hawkins' Cortical Learning Algorithm in Elixir.